jayedrashid/React-Jumpstart/README.md

 ---

 ## React Router

+React Router is a standard library for routing in React.
+It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.

 By far our application has one single page, we don't navigate around to other pages we just have this single home page and most websites you create are gonna have probably multi page.
 So we need a way to introduce multiple different pages or routes in our react application and the way we do this in react is with the react router.